Microsoft/azure-docs.pt-pt/articles/security-center/security-center-wdatp.md

 ---
-title: O Windows Defender proteção avançada contra ameaças no Centro de segurança do Azure
+title: Proteção avançada contra ameaças do Windows defender com a central de segurança do Azure
-description: Este documento apresenta a integração entre o Centro de segurança do Azure e a proteção de ameaças avançada do Windows Defender.
+description: Este documento apresenta a integração entre a central de segurança do Azure e a proteção avançada contra ameaças do Windows Defender.
 services: security-center
 documentationcenter: na
 author: monhaber